SpikeInterface/spikeextractors/README.md

 # SpikeExtractors

-SpikeExtractors is a package of the SpikeInterface project that was designed to extract and convert between several file formats for electrophysiology, and to handle probe information.
+The SpikeExtractors package is designed to address issues of file format compatibility within spike sorting pipelines without creating yet another file format.
+SpikeExtractors provides functionality to extract data from, convert between, and interface with many common file formats in extracellular recording.
+File types that can be utilized with SpikeExtractors include recorded dataset files, sorted dataset files, probe files (.csv and .prb).

 ## Getting Started